farzadmf/HomeDesigner/ReadMe.md

 8. After Visual Studio has been restarted, open the menu item **Qt5/Qt Options**, then click **Add**
 9. Give an arbitrary **Version Name** and the path should be the default install location (**C:\Qt\Qt5.6.0\5.6\msvc2015**)
 10. Clone the repository and you should be able to run the application inside Visual Studio

+**TIP**: not required for this project, but if you want to create new Qt projects from scratch (using the templates installed by the Add-in), you need to create an environment variable with name `QTDIR`, and the value being the default Qt installation directory